COVID-19 Vaccine: FAQs and Vaccinations

 COVID Third Shots and Booster Shots

-The CDC recommends booster shots for people who have received the Pfizer, Moderna, or Johnson & Johnson vaccines.
+The CDC recommends booster shots for anyone who has received the Pfizer, Moderna, or Johnson & Johnson vaccines.

 - Are actively being treated for cancer

 - Have received a solid organ transplant and are taking medicine to suppress the immune system

 - Have received CAR-T cell therapy